TPincher/TriviaApp/README.md

 - Page zoom is not properly responsive.
 Needs to be looked into and will likely require revamp of styling.

+28/5/2024

+- Returning to this project after spending a few weeks learning user authentication and Spring security.
+Have spent the day reassociating myself with the codebase and then squashing bugs in the frontend.
+I'm down to a single type error on the redux store itself.
+Once that's done, I want to set up some testing and then deploy it for showcase.

+- There's a persistent issue with with the useSelector hook for the Redux store.
+I can currently bypass it using the 'any' type but will have to read into it more.

 What did you struggle with?

     What?
 Why?
 How?